andrezero/andretorgal.site.old/meta/project/backlog.md

 - [ ] years in timelines
 - [ ] emojis in timeline
+- [ ] use icons in footer external links
 - [ ] noise in the transition to the footer

 - [ ] storybook: type, scheme, space [see here](https://medium.com/eightshapes-llc/